tejkanini/aicore-doc-health/README.md

-# AI Core Doc Guardian
+# AI Core Doc Health

 AI Core Doc Guardian is an AI-powered documentation quality and diagnostics engine built for Docusaurus and AI Core.